it-praktyk/Get-ADGroupsDifference/README.md

 -- A SAM Account Name (sAMAccountName)

 ### DomainName
-Active Directory domain name - NETBIOS or FQDN - if not given than current domain for logged user is used
+Active Directory domain name - NETBIOS or FQDN - if not given than current domain for logged user is used.

 ### IncludeEqual
 If used set to TRUE than also groups for which both users belong will be displayed.
 Default value is $False